This guest blog was written by our alert partners at Singlewire Software.

 SENDING HEALTH AND SAFETY REMINDERS

 When your facilities do reopen it will be important to send reminders that help people maintain healthy practices to prevent new outbreaks of the disease.
 Mass notification systems can be used to send health and safety messages via text and audio messages throughout a building or campus.
-Using overhead speakers, digital signage, desk phones, and more, organizations can send reminders about social distancing, washing hands, wearing masks, and other steps people should be taking to prevent the further spread of the disease.
+Using overhead speakers, digital signage software, desk phones, and more, organizations can send reminders about social distancing, washing hands, wearing masks, and other steps people should be taking to prevent the further spread of the disease.
 These announcements can be scheduled to go out at regular intervals throughout the day to provide helpful tips until the threat of the disease has passed.

 Download our Free Infographic for more information